lil-skies/val-exception-handler/README.md

 Attempted fork of [tarekwiz / League-Unpacker] using RtlpCallVectoredHandlers instead of NtRaiseException

-It's current state is rather underwhelming, only able to properly dump the necessary UWORLD_STATE & UWORLD_KEY offsets
+It's current state is rather underwhelming, as it is only able to properly dump the necessary UWORLD_STATE & UWORLD_KEY offsets

-NOTE
 To update to current Windows version:

 ```